 She is the owner of Ama Wellness, a yoga therapy practice for African-American women and girls.
 She currently teaches group and private yoga therapy sessions and speaks at wellness events throughout the U.S. Her mission is to empower and heal women of color through yoga, self-care, and sisterhood.

 She is a former elementary/middle school teacher and in 2017, she co-founded a girls empowerment non-profit, Bmore Empowered.
 She recently received a Masters of Science in Yoga Therapy at Maryland University of Integrative Health while working on an initiative to serve single mothers in under-served communities in Baltimore City.

-Ama Scents is a woman owned company and we believe that when you empower a woman, you empower a nation, which is why a portion of all proceeds go towards wellness programming for low income single mothers.
+Ama Scents is a Black Woman-owned company and we believe that when you empower a woman, you empower a nation, which is why a portion of all proceeds go towards wellness programming for low income single mothers.

 If you are a single mama, were raised by a single mama or simply want to support our mission, shop now.